aadishhere/linkedin-endorse-bot/README.md

 ### Change:

-  •  Your browser information You usually use to browse LinkedIn (to reduce automation detection) `user_agent`
+  •  Your browser information You usually use to browse LinkedIn (to reduce automation detection) `USER_AGENT`

 You can find your current browser's user-agent by searching ***"What's my user-agent?"*** in any search engine, it is just a string.

-  •  The email to login on LinkedIn `username`
+  •  The email to login on LinkedIn `USERNAME`

-  •  Your password `password`
+  •  Your password `PASSWORD`

+  •  When would You like to revisit the endorsed accounts `ENDORSE_PERIOD`, (people add new skills every so often, 180 days may be effective).

+  •  If You want to <b>revisit old connections</b> and endorse them agains, that is, if You want to revisit ALL old connections with a date of endorsement greater than indicated in the `ENDORSE_PERIOD`, set 'ENDORSE_ALL = True'.
+If you have more than 1000 connections, use it only on a rare occasion, since 'ENDORSE_ALL = True' burns through Your weekly LinkedIn user search limit rather fast.
+If You have more than 200 connections, leave 'ENDORSE_ALL = False' to open only the recent connections for Your regular recent contacts endorsement procedure.

 ### Install Python: